-46 Years Ago: Bob Dylan Attends an Awkward High School Reunion
+When Bob Dylan Awkwardly Attended His High School Reunion

 You think your high school reunion was awkward?
 Try standing around making small talk with Bob Dylan.

-According to the Telegraph, Dylan attended the 10-year reunion for Hibbing High's Class of 1959 on Aug.
-2, 1969, returning to his hometown of Hibbing, Minn., to gather with his former fellow students at the local Moose Lodge.
-As you might imagine, the scene was a little surreal; as one attendee told the paper, “It was very different.
+The Telegraph reports that he attended the 10th anniversary gathering for Hibbing High's Class of 1959, returning to his hometown of Hibbing, Minn., with former fellow students on Aug.
+2, 1969, at the local Moose Lodge.
+As you might imagine, the scene was a little surreal; as one attendee told the paper: "It was very different.
 My memory of that is of Bob standing in one corner and of people going up and shaking his hand.
 I didn't like that.
 I would have been happier if he had just been able to sit down and be one of our classmates."

-As Bob Dylan fans are aware, his relationship with Hibbing hasn't always been warm: The Telegraph quotes a 1965 interview in which he sneered, "When I left there, man, I knew one thing: I had to get out of there and not come back."
+Of course, his relationship with Hibbing hasn't always been warm.
+The Telegraph quotes a 1965 interview in which he sneered, "When I left there, man, I knew one thing.
+I had to get out of there and not come back."
 That comment fits the overall tone of the way Dylan shaped the myth surrounding his boyhood, presenting himself as an outcast and a misunderstood loner in a dying Midwestern town.

-However, more than 50 years after Dylan graduated, Hibbing has evolved into a sort of tourist attraction for hardcore fans.
-The Times‘ feature focused on the start of Dylan Days, an annual festival dedicated to “supporting the arts and honoring Bob Dylan in his hometown,” which is hosted by a popular local bar named Zimmy’s.
-“The name Zimmy’s came to us in 1990,” the bar’s co-owner told the Minnesota Post.
+"The name Zimmy’s came to us in 1990," co-owner Linda Stroback-Hocking told the Minnesota Post.
 “We were actually the Atrium restaurant, and in 1990 we did a sports-bar theme in the restaurant, and they needed a name for it.
 Being from Philadelphia, I was sitting at a roundtable with 10 people, and I said, ‘I don’t think you people realize how big Bob Dylan is everywhere in the world except in Hibbing.’
 So that started the discussion that maybe it should be something related to Bob."

-Although Dylan hasn’t publicly been back to Hibbing in person since that 10-year reunion in 1969, he's more of a local presence than ever.
-The Hibbing Daily Tribune has more recently noted that "the Hibbing Public Library boasts what is possibly the nation’s only public collection of artifacts" relating to the singer, including "1,500 to 2,000 magazine and newspaper articles, collector posters, albums, compact discs, 45 RPM records in their original sleeves, publicity photographs, sheet music and scripts."
+Dylan may not venture back to Hibbing very often, but he's more of a local presence than ever.
+The Hibbing Daily Tribune has noted that "the Hibbing Public Library boasts what is possibly the nation’s only public collection of artifacts" relating to Dylan, including "1,500 to 2,000 magazine and newspaper articles, collector posters, albums, compact discs, 45 RPM records in their original sleeves, publicity photographs, sheet music and scripts."